-I tested making it two different ways – half directly on the grill and half on a pan with a grate to catch the drippings.
+I tested making it two different ways – half with the bacon slices directly on the grill and half on a pan with a grate to catch the drippings.
 There was a clear winner in the bacon on the grill method cook-off – keep reading to find out which way was better.

-How do you make bacon on a Traeger?
+How do you make bacon on a Traeger (or any pellet grill)?

 - Check your hopper and be sure you’ve got pellets in there!
+These pellets are your fuel source!
 This recipe isn’t going to take too many – but just don’t run it empty.

 - Turn your Traeger on to “Smoke” – leave it about 10 minutes – it will start to smoke – don’t be alarmed!

 - Once the smoke has dissipated, change the temp to 300 – it should take about 10 min to come to temp

 - Now it’s time to put the bacon on!

 Let’s go into the two ways I cooked it:

 I know the popular oven method places bacon on a rack over a cookie sheet – and this is also one of the ways you can do it on the Traeger.
 You can line your large baking sheet with parchment paper or aluminum foil to ease in cleanup then lay your bacon in a single layer on a wire rack.
 I found this method to be a little problematic.
 It took much longer to cook and it stuck to the rack a lot more.